JhoselinRam/scigrapher/README.md

   * `text` : an object containing the following properties:
     * `x`: a string representing the color of the `x` axis `text`.
     * `y`: a string representing the color of the `y` axis `text`.
-* `callback` is a callback function that is run after the axis color is set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the axis color is set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Note: The color can be in the format "#rrggbb" or be any of the standard color names.